bytecodealliance/rustix/README.md

       cancellation, and employing some specialized optimizations, most functions compile down to very efficient code.
 On nightly Rust, they can often be fully inlined into user code.
-    - Most functions in `linux_raw` preserve memory and I/O safety all the way down to the syscalls.
+    - Most functions in `linux_raw` preserve memory, I/O safety, and pointer provenance all the way down to the syscalls.
     - `linux_raw` uses a 64-bit `time_t` type on all platforms, avoiding the
       [y2038 bug].